jenniferzyy/data-privacy-ethics/index.md

 2. Familiarize with the schedule posted below.

 ## Schedule
-TODO(instructor): Make sure the dates and times are accurate below for your course.
-E.g. replace `?`'s with the hour (or time-of-day) that your course starts.
-Adjust time schedules within each session.

 #### Monday August 15th
 - Session 1 (1:00 - 4:00 P.M.
 PST)
   - Topic 1 with example time-allocation.